-What is a typical SME (Small Medium Enterprises) customer?
+What is a typical international SME (Small Medium Enterprises) customer?

 "Most people expect SME customers to be very small.
 They’re often surprised to hear that SME customers have international fleets.
 But why not?
 In fact, on a fleet management level, SME needs are similar to those of larger companies.
-The obvious difference is that SMEs don’t have as many cars on the road as large customers.
-Personally, I manage customers who have fleets of up to 600 cars."
+The obvious difference is that international SMEs don’t have as many cars on the road as large customers.
+Personally, I manage customers who have fleets of up to 600 cars on international scale."

-Are there other ways SME customers differ from corporate customers?
+Are there other ways international SME customers differ from corporate international customers?

 "You’ll often find that at an SME, the international fleet manager is also the local fleet manager and on top of that, they might even have another role in HR, or Procurement or Sourcing.
 The good news is that with the smaller fleet size, this often works surprisingly well.
 Because there’s just one person, they’re more aware of the topics, challenges and issues in local operations, as well as international operations."